ShimiZhou/Co-authorship-Network/README.md

 # Co-authorship-Network
-## This document includes the analysis scripts for study one (Dissertation).
+## This document includes the analysis scripts for statistical modeling of co-authorship network data with Exponential Random Graph Models using ergm package in R.